szmyty/sanctuary/resources/licenses/International/EUPL-1.1/README.md

 ## Description

-Also commonly referred to as the EUPL, this license is an open-source (copyleft free) software license developed on the initiative of the European Commission.
+Also commonly referred to as the EUPL, this licence is an open-source (copyleft free) software licence developed on the initiative of the European Commission.
 It was approved by the same body in 22 official languages of the European Union.
-Any use of Work is completely prohibited, especially if it is not covered under this license.
+Any use of Work is completely prohibited, especially if it is not covered under this licence.

 ---